 But it certainly hasn’t all been smooth sailing.
-After being woken by a plague of shrieking Galah’s this morning, it finally dawned on me why their names are used as an insult in Australia.
-The patriarch of clichéd Australian phrases, Home and Away’s Alf Stewart, has it spot on when he grumbles ‘flamin galah’ at his seemingly endless run of youth-provoked frustrations in Summer Bay.
+After being awoken by a plague of shrieking Galah’s this morning at sunrise, it dawned on me why their names are used as an insult in Australia.
+Their screeches are painful.
+The patriarch of clichéd Australian sayings, Alf Stewart, is spot on when he grumbles ‘flamin galah’ at his endless run of frustrations in Home and Away’s Summer Bay.

-A comparatively settled past three months allowed me to get back to my home state of South Australia.
-However, despite the familiarity, my built-in travel bug didn’t escape.
+A comparatively settled past three months has allowed me to get back to my home state of South Australia.
+Despite the familiarity, however, my inset travel bug didn’t escape.
 I played a round of desert golf on the edge of the SA outback, cycled through the beautiful Barossa Valley, spent New Year’s Eve watching the fireworks near Victor Habor and explored the stunning Kangaroo Island.
-But the question remains, after all of this, how are my accounts looking?
+So, after all of these shenanigans, how are my accounts looking?

 So, what have I spent?

-Spending time at home over the Christmas period, catching up with family and friends has sent the takeaway (including alcohol) and miscellaneous (including presents) columns skyrocketing.
+Spending time at home over the Christmas period, catching up with family and friends, has sent the takeaway (including alcohol) and miscellaneous (including presents) accounts skyrocketing.
 However, this increase is offset by a significant drop in accommodation and public transports costs.
 Here’s where I currently sit over the past three months, as well as the total cost over my 9 months of travel.

 Flights = $224.69 (Total = $1,747)

 Thankfully, another lean month of flights has allowed me to fritter away money in other areas.
 Just the one flight from Perth to Adelaide, as well as a buttload more driving, make up much of my non-public transportation.